databrary/www/databrary/input/pages/user-guide/code-of-ethics/investigators.md

 ## Communication with the Institution

 Investigators will comply with all relevant rules and regulations imposed by their Institution regarding the use of Databrary.
-Investigators will consult with the appropriate officials at the ethics or Institution’s Institutional Review Board or its equivalent and secure whatever approvals (or waivers) are required for their use of Databrary resources whether for Non-Research or Research purposes.
+Investigators will consult with the appropriate officials at the Institution’s ethics, Institutional Review Board or its equivalent and secure whatever approvals (or waivers) are required for their use of Databrary resources whether for Non-Research or Research purposes.
 Ethics, Institutional Review Boards or their equivalents may permit Non-Research use of Data without requiring formal review or approval.

 Investigators will keep officials at their Institution who supervise research informed about their use of Databrary.